top of page

 48" x 48"

-On the advice of the staff, we hired a helicopter one day to take us to the top for a painting excursion.
-Four girls, no compass, no real sense of direction, but we were assured that it was easy to make our way down at day’s end.
-The heli staff advised as follows:
+There we were - four girls, no compass, no real sense of direction, but we were assured by the heli staff that it would be easy enough to make our way down the mountain at day’s end.
+The heli staff advised us as follows:

-“Just turn left at the fifth pond you’ll see where the ‘copter drops you.
-Then head down that creek bed.
-Oh, and here’s a two way radio in case you need to reach us.”
+“Just turn left at the fifth pond where the helicopter drops you.
+Then head down that creek bed you’ll find there.
+0h, and here’s a two-way radio in case you need to reach us”.
+(The two-way radio didn’t work once we attempted to use it!)

-Things got worse.
+Well, at day’s end we hiked and we hiked, keeping count of the numerous ponds and the grizzly bear scat as we went.
+It was finally late in the afternoon.
+It was hot, we were tired, and things got worse.
 We were lost.
-Bickering ensued as to whether we’d passed four or FIVE ponds.
+Confusion ensued as to whether we had passed four or FIVE ponds.
 The decision was made to follow the next creek bed on the left.

-As I lay amid the rocks and tried to get my bearings, I was sure I heard the rotor blades of a helicopter.
-The girls doubted me and thought I was hallucinating.
-I begged them to stop their chatter and concentrate on listening for the sound.
-Sure enough, the sound got louder.
+I lay amid the rocks for a while trying to get my bearings.
+Finally, I thought I heard the rotor blades of the helicopter!
+My colleagues gently doubted me and thought I was hallucinating but I begged them to concentrate on listening for the sound.
+Sure enough, the sound got louder and louder.
+Hallelujah!!

 bottom of page